Gary Knell

-Gary Evan Knell (born 27 February 1954) was the Chairman of National Geographic Partners.
+Gary Evan Knell (born 27 February 1954) is a senior advisor at the Boston Consulting Group (BCG) in Media and Social Impact.
+He was previously the Chairman of National Geographic Partners.
 Formerly, he was president and CEO of the National Geographic Society.
 He joined National Geographic as chief executive in January 2014.
-He has been a member of the Society's board of trustees since April 2013 and has served on the board of governors of the National Geographic Education Foundation since November 2003.
+He has been a member of the Society's board of trustees since April 2013 and has been on the board of governors of the National Geographic Education Foundation since November 2003.

-From 2011 to 2013 he was president and CEO of National Public Radio NPR.
-Prior to that he served as CEO of Sesame Workshop from 2000–2011.
+From 2011 to 2013, he was president and CEO of National Public Radio (NPR).
+Prior to that, he was CEO of Sesame Workshop from 2000–2011.

 Early life

-Knell graduated from Grant High School in Los Angeles, California, and earned a BA in political science from UCLA in 1975, followed by a law degree from Loyola Law School in L.A. in 1978.
+Knell graduated from Grant High School in Los Angeles, California, and earned a BA in political science from UCLA in 1975, followed by a Juris Doctor from Loyola Law School in L.A. in 1978.
 While at UCLA, he worked on the school's newspaper, the Daily Bruin.